Does Coinbase Report to the IRS? More Than You Think

 Let me save you the suspense.
 Yes, Coinbase reports to the IRS.
 And starting with the 2025 tax year, they report more than ever before.

 If you've been assuming your Coinbase activity flies under the radar, that assumption is now officially expired.
-We know the IRS can track crypto, but as a Coinbase user, just exatly what does the IRS have on you?
+We know the IRS can track crypto, but as a Coinbase user, just exactly what does the IRS have on you?

 What Tax Forms Does Coinbase Send to the IRS?